michaellihs/golab/README.md

 Test your configuration - e.g. by running `golab project` to get a list of projects from your Gitlab server.

+According to [this discussion](https://github.com/xanzy/go-gitlab/issues/267) the login with username and password might not work with newer Gitlab versions.

 ZSH auto-completion
 -------------------